stclaird/davidstclair.github.io/content/posts/silly-science-fiction-hair/index.md

 ![Dr Who Savant](Dr-Who-Deedrix.jpg)

+## 6. The Time Machine: Male Eloi
+In The Time Machine film from 1960, the Eloi  or at least males do have silly Space bobs.
+The girls don't though so

 # Honourable Mentions
-## 5. SouthPark: United Atheist Alliance
+## 1. SouthPark: United Atheist Alliance
 The united atheist alliance are a race of people descended from present day mankind.
 They mostly seem to have the Space bob.
 The reason this is not in the main list, is because a lot this episode is splendid a parody of 1970s Sci-Fi like Buck Rogers and Battle Star Galactica etc.

 ![SouthPark](United-atheist-alliance.webp)